MASTER OF BUSINESS ADMINISTRATION

 - Master the conventions of written and oral communication.

-- Demonstrate mastery of quantitative literacy in improving and sustaining strategic business initiatives.
+- Master the use of quantitative literacy for improving and sustaining strategic business initiatives.

-- Demonstrate mastery of ethical reasoning with regard to how Christian teachings, ethical principles, and core personal values are involved in business decision-making.
+- Master the fundamentals of ethical reasoning with regard to Christian teachings and personal values in business decision-making.

 METHODS OF INSTRUCTION